jmaster03/crud_events/README.md

 # Crud Events

-This is a simple CRUD to manage events with FullCalendar and using Leaflet by Jesus Medrano
+This is a simple CRUD in Codeigniter to manage events with FullCalendar and using Leaflet by Jesus Medrano

 **************************